Testing Quantum Black Holes with Gravitational Waves: Introduction

 Here $n = - \Delta N$ is the change in the area quantum.
 One sees that if the Bekenstein-Mukhanov proposal is correct, black holes behave more like atoms than large, opaque objects \cite{Bekenstein:1997bt}.
 In particular they cannot absorb any radiation with wavelength longer than the fundamental mode of \eqref{quant2} \cite{Mukhanov:1986me}.

 Each level must have a degeneracy of order $e^{S}$, where $S = A/4 G \hbar$ is the entropy of the hole.
 Ordinarily one expects degeneracy to be split due to interactions that break whatever symmetry or coincidence was responsible for it.
 If so, the quantization would be $\Delta M/M \sim e^{-S} $.
 Since $S \sim 10^{78}$ for a solar mass black hole, this would be totally unobservable for macroscopic holes.
 Instead, in the Bekenstein-Mukhanov proposal the width of each line is much smaller than the spacing between the lines, despite the huge degeneracy \cite{Mukhanov:1986me}.
-In our opinion this is implausible.

-Nevertheless, we will take the frequency quantization \eqref{wfund} at face value and proceed to see how one can test it.
+In the next section, we will generalize equation \eqref{quant} to black holes with spin and proceed to see how the resulting frequency quantization can be tested.
 The wavelength of emitted and absorbed radiation is quantized in integer multiples of a fundamental wavelength \emph{of order the black hole horizon size}.
 This is not necessarily a small effect!
 For instance it is very noticeable in the spectrum of Hawking radiation, which, under this proposal, is very far from thermal blackbody.
 The spacing between the lines is such that if the sun's $\sim$ 6000 K blackbody spectrum were replaced with the corresponding Bekenstein-Mukhanov spectrum for a black hole with 6000 K Hawking temperature, it would radiate in the optical only in a single, narrow band: with the popular choice $\alpha=4 \ln 3$ \cite{PhysRevLett.81.4293}, the sun would be a brilliant green.

 If the Bekenstein-Mukhanov proposal is correct, black holes are more similar to individual atoms with discrete line spectra than optically thick objects.
 In fact, given the lack of a microphysical model that accounts for the horizon area quantization, perhaps the best analogy is to the Bohr model of the atom, rather than full quantum mechanics.
 This heuristic nature of the proposal makes it difficult to analyze the theory in complex, dynamical situations such as mergers.
 Nevertheless, we will argue that it can be tested, at least under certain assumptions.